gsalaman/astro_notes/journal.md

 # Intro
 These are going to be my "raw photography" running notes...in reverse cron order (latest on top).
 *****
+# 12-6-20 VS-11
+Got the VS platform assembeld...motion tested inside during the day under load.
+Comments:
+* The planetary stepper is a little louder than the straight NEMA-14.
+Had to tweak current to get it in a happy place.
+* Motion on the wedges works for about 30 min...too far to one side, and the wedge is at about a 45 deg angle to the bearing, and the bearing can't quite move it.
+* That slip has a good news though...I can use that for polar alignment
+* Speaking of polar alignment, I don't have feet on this thing yet (and it looks like the north end is a little lower than I want).
+I'm going to shim it with blocks tonight under south...should be workable.
+* Scope motion doesn't seem to shift the platform, as long as I'm generally careful.
+* I'm curious whether the stepper induces vibration to the platform.

+Tests:
+* Start with polar alignment.
+Going to try and use the finder for this rather than the pi-cam
+* Pick a star (or mars!)
+Start with a wide lens, and check the drift visually.
+Turn on tracking; any vibration?
+Hows the track speed?
+Play with going to 14ms and 12ms...any noticable differenence?
+* Switch to higher mag...8mm ethos?
+How are the effects?
+* If all is good here, try lining up M52.
+Start visually...bright enough?
+If decent, try pi-cam with reducer.

+*****
 # 11-30-20 Max's Camera
 5184 x 3456 pixels.